hit-pay/slate/source/index.html.md

 ```url
 payment_id=92965a2d-ece3-4ace-1245-494050c9a3c1&payment_request_id=92965a20-dae5-4d89-a452-5fdfa382dbe1&phone=&amount=599.00&currency=SGD&status=completed&hmac=330c34a6a8fb9ddb75833620dedb94bf4d4c2e51399d346cbc2b08c381a1399c
 ```
-Webhook is your URL to which Hitpay will send the payment details as a POST request.
+Webhook is a POST request send from HitPay's server to your server about the payment confirmation.
+If you are using hitpay APIs to integrate into your e-commerce checkout you must mark your order as paid ONLY after the webhook is received and validated.

+1. Create an endpoint (E.g. /payment-confirmation/webhook) in your server that accepts POST requests.
 This request is <code>application/x-www-form-urlencoded</code>.
+2. Validate the webhook data using your salt value
+3. Return HTTP status code 200 to Hitpay
+4. Mark your order as paid

 ### Webhook fields
 Following fields are sent with the webhook request: